davekilian/terracast/docs/architecture.md

 TODO here's a quick draft:

-* The row store is an unordered collection of append-only segments
+* The row store is an unordered collection of append-only segments about 64-256MB in size
 * Segments contain raw row value tuples
 * Segments may be stored as files in durable block storage
-* Segments may be stored as objects in object storage
+* Segments may be stored as objects in object storage (read in through volatile block caching)
 * An active segment is still being built; you can append new rows to one
 * Active segments can only be stored on block storage devices
 * A sealed segment is done; you cannot modify it ever again